Reference: Verify

 failOnError = true

-// Use a custom public key instead of downloading from http4k.org
+// Or pin a single public key instead of using the key list

 publicKey = file("path/to/cosign.pub")